14shivangi/AWS-java-DB-connector/README.md

 - The application connects to an **Amazon RDS MySQL database** that serves as the **Database Layer**.
 - Developers use **MySQL Workbench** on their local machines to manage and query the RDS database securely.

-**AWS Security Groups** are configured to enable secure communication:
+**AWS Security Groups** are configured to enable secure communication:-
 - Between **EC2 ↔ RDS** for application connectivity.
 - Between **MySQL Workbench ↔ RDS** for remote management.